-The main competition risks are the entrance of new competitors, mergers and acquisitions opportunities, the repositioning of current competitors or the actions they might take to reposition themselves to win new markets and gain market share (promotional activity, new businesses, innovation).
-The inability to be competitive in areas such as pricing, product range, quality and service can have a negative impact on the financial results of the Group.
+The main competition risks are the entrance of new competitors, mergers and acquisitions, the repositioning of current competitors or the actions they might take to reposition themselves to win new markets and gain market share (eg. promotional activity, new businesses and assets, innovation).
+The inability to be competitive in areas such as pricing, offering range, quality and service can have a negative impact on Sonae's financial results.
 In order to minimize this risk, Sonae constantly benchmarks competitor's actions and invests in improved or new formats, businesses and products/services in order to always offer its customers innovative proposals.